LONG TERM DISABILITY

 An injury or illness outside of the workplace can be catastrophic to a family’s financial well-being.
-Having a long term disability policy can help replace loss of one’s employment income.

 What is a long term disability?